 - Best Activities: Kimpton Shorebreak Resort

 - Best Views: Alila Marea Beach Resort Encinitas

 - Best Splurge: Nobu Ryokan Malibu

 - Best Wellness: The Sanctuary Beach Resort

 Spend your days on the beach or taking a short stroll to historic Santa Monica Pier, and your evenings enjoying onsite, al fresco dining overlooking the ocean.

-- Walking distance to Santa Monica Pier, shops, and restaurants
+Walking distance to Santa Monica Pier, shops, restaurants

 Shutters on the Beach is a Santa Monica institution with tons of star power that’s set on one of Southern California’s most iconic beaches.
 Famous faces—including Jennifer Aniston, Zac Efron, and Eva Longoria—perennially descend upon this property.
 Why?
 There are plenty of posh extras for the Hollywood elite (and honeymooners will appreciate them, too).
 The sun-splashed pool deck flaunts chaise lounges and private cabanas.
 And guests can keep busy with personal beach butler service, surf lessons, paddle tennis, volleyball, and complimentary yoga classes and use of beach cruisers.

 Coastal decor is another trademark of this best beachfront hotel in California.
 Airy interiors draped in the same blue and green hues you’ll see outside your breezy balcony evoke images of elegant summers in New England and Cape Cod.
 Because it’s not a true A-list escape without a little pampering, there’s also a decadent spa, whose menu includes such treatments as a HydraFacial, microcurrent facial, and Swedish massage.
 With three separate restaurants on the premises, guests can choose from dishes like fresh seafood platters, wagyu burger sliders, and even more decadent plates like lobster and shrimp tagliatelle.